TritonDataCenter/manta/docs/user-guide/storage-reference.md

 The `durability-level` header is a value from 1 to 6 that specifies how many copies of an object the system stores.
 If you do not specify a durability level, the default is 2.
-While you can set a durability-level of 1, doing so would put your data at risk of loss.
+While you can set a durability-level of 1, doing so would put your data at a higher risk of loss.

 ## Conditional Request Headers